gormaniac/stormlibpp/tests/data/stormgen-example.md

 Comments directly under a primary property title may optionally be saved as `meta:notes` that get edged to this node.

-Images linked in this section should be saved to Synapse and edged to this node too.
+Images linked in this section should be saved to Synapse and edged to this node too (a wishlist feature).

 #### :dns:rev